front-end-intermediate/session-1/readme.md

 height = 300
 ```

-And, since they are blockscoped this is allowed:
+And, since they are blockscoped the internal height variable below is isolated:

 ```
 var width = 100;
 let height = 200;
-height = 300;
 const testString = '123456';

 if (height > 10){